 - Protein with every meal.
 Found in meat, eggs, cheese, yogurt, cottage cheese, nuts, soy and beans; some proteins are high in fat so keep your portions small.
 Nuts (almonds, walnuts, cashews, etc.), cheese and beef jerky are all easy protein-rich snacks.

 - Fruits and vegetables.
-Since ADD adults avoid anything too challenging, select fruits and vegetables that are easy to prepare and eat.
-Those pre-washed and cut bags of lettuce and carrots are worth the extra expense!
+Since ADHD adults avoid anything too challenging, select fruits and vegetables that are easy to prepare and eat.
+I find pre-washed and cut bags of lettuce and carrots are worth the extra expense!

 - Whole grains (complex carbohydrates).
-That means whole wheat flours, crackers, cereals and pastas and brown rice.
+Think whole wheat flours, crackers, cereals and pastas and brown rice.
 The words ‘whole wheat’ must be on the package’s ingredients list for the product to truly be whole wheat.

 - A complete vitamin and mineral supplement.
 Even if you do manage to eat a good diet, numerous studies show our bodies and brains need more vitamins and minerals than we get from our food.

 - Omega 3 Fatty Acids.
 Found in supplements, cold-water white fish such as tuna, salmon and sardines.
-Also, in walnuts, Brazil nuts, olive and canola oil.
+Also, in flax seeds, chia seeds, walnuts, Brazil nuts, olive and canola oil.

 Decrease or Avoid These ADD / ADHD Diet Enemies

 - Foods with long ingredient names you can’t pronounce.
-These are likely artificial colors, sugar substitutes and food additives which some believe can aggravate ADD symptoms.
-Why take a chance?
+Some studies show artificial colors, sugar substitutes and food additives can aggravate ADHD symptoms.
+The results are inconclusive, but why take a chance?

 - Sugar, corn syrup, honey and candy.
 I’m not going to say NEVER have sugar, but with sugar hidden in many foods most people eat way too much so avoid it when you can.
 Especially watch out for high-fructose corn syrup; it’s sugar with a high punch.